akashavverma/NLP/README.md

 Statute, Precedent Relied, Precedent Not Relied, Ratio of the decision, Ruling by Present Court and None.
 The Evaluation Metrics is F1 Score.

-RR Task Relevance: The purpose of creating a rhetorical role corpus is to enable an automated understanding of legal documents by segmenting them into topically coherent units (Figure 1).
+RR Task Relevance: The purpose of creating a rhetorical role corpus is to enable an automated understanding of legal documents by segmenting them into topically coherent units (Refer to Problem Definition in the poster).
 This segmentation is a fundamental building block for many legal AI applications like judgment summarization, judgment outcome prediction, precedent search, etc.

 We proposed an architecture inspired from IRIT_IRIS team which has input as Dynamic-Filled Contextualized Sentence Chunks passed on to Indian System Legal Bert Encoder further passed to an Attention layer and a CRF layer.
 A better understanding of the project can be understood from the poster below:
 ![WhatsApp Image 2024-04-25 at 23 41 37_b642c37d](https://github.com/akashavverma/Rhetorical_Roles-Prediction-in-Legal-Documents/assets/47278817/a44acffa-2d76-44c1-95a4-0aa8148865b4)